JamesLTaylor/QuantSA/pages/home/home_exposed_functions.md

 # Architecture

-When a new function is written its default visibility is controlled with the `IsHidden' attribute value.
+When a new function is written its default visibility is controlled with the `IsHidden` attribute value.
 Note that if it is not intended that many users will want access to a new function the developer should consider putting it in a [Plugin](home_plugins.html)